-There are few things you need to get right before you apply.
+There are a few things you need to get right before you apply.

 Spend some time researching the company online and looking at reviews from other employees (if you can).
 This will not only benefit the application you send but will also give you a better idea about the company you are applying to, and if you really want to work there.

-Remember to engage with your references before you submit the application with their names on, just in case they are unable to be your reference or do not want to be.
+Remember to engage with your references before you submit the application with their names on it, just in case they are unable to be your reference or do not want to be.

 When a new employer sees your name pop up on their application list, the chances are they will Google you or search you on Facebook/LinkedIn.